-Country singer Mindy McCready would be 41 years old on Nov.
-30. The talented McCready served as a powerful female voice in the 1990s.
-Not without her demons, McCready’s fame dwindled into tabloid fodder in the 2000s, sometimes dubbed the “Amy Winehouse of country music.”
+The talented country singer Mindy McCready served as a powerful female voice in the 1990s.
+Not without her demons, McCready's fame dwindled into tabloid fodder in the 2000s, sometimes dubbed the "Amy Winehouse of country music."

-After suffering from prescription drug abuse, toxic personal relationships and constant media scrutiny, McCready tragically took her own life in 2013, but that’s not how you should remember McCready.
+After suffering from prescription drug abuse, toxic personal relationships and constant media scrutiny, the country star tragically died of an apparent suicide in 2013, but that's not how you should remember McCready.

 A Driven Floridian

 Growing up in Southwest Florida, Melinda Gayle McCready had the opportunity to train professionally as an opera singer.
-But her true love landed in the country music of the era.
-Acts like Garth Brooks, Trisha Yearwood and Martina McBride dominated the landscape.
+But her true love landed in country music.
+Acts like Garth Brooks, Trisha Yearwood, and Martina McBride dominated the landscape.

 McCready graduated early from high school and made the move to Nashville at the ripe young age of 17.
 She wasted no time landing a record deal with her confident, powerful voice.
 She managed to make all the right decisions in song selections.